yuanapril/yuanapril.github.io/index.md

   <!-- Learn both language and vision posteriors simultaneously and generate free-form interleaved content from continual sensory experience.
   Build unified, generalist MLLMs to handle perception, reasoning about, and generation of 3/4D worlds across all modalities and dimensions. -->
-  Developing unified, generalist MLLMs that synchonize perception, reasoning, and generation across spatial and temporal dimensions—learning from continual sensory experience to understand and create 3D/4D worlds.
+  Developing unified, generalist MLLMs that synchonize perception, reasoning, and generation across omini-modalities and spatio-temporal dimensions—learning from continual sensory experience to understand and create 3D/4D worlds.

 <br />